tiangolo/dockerswarm.rocks/docs/traefik-technical-details.md

 ### Consul replicas

 `consul-replica` is a service with multiple replicas (multiple containers).

+Each of them will try to communicate and send their data to `consul-leader`, using `-retry-join="consul-leader"`.

+By having them do that, and not forcing the leader to try to communicate with the replicas, you can set the replication of these `consul-replica`s to `0`, and the leader will still work alone, in case you have a single node.

+Then, if you have new nodes, you can set the variable again, and re-deploy.
+Docker Swarm mode will take care of making the deployed services consistent with the new state.

 It is set to distribute those replicas spread across the cluster with `spread: node.id`.